 a) The university offers a supportive blueprint for the AP’s mission through its broad campaign to foster student success- “Learning to a Greater Degree”.
 The AP’s mission features aligns well with this university campaign and its focus on engaged learning, future-focused academics, worldly perspective, and culture of service.

 b) The university is committed to maintaining affordability for students to attend.
-Tuition increases over the past five years have lagged inflationary indexes and are smaller than those instituted by many institutions of higher learning in the state of Missouri.
+Tuition increases in past years have lagged inflationary indexes and are smaller than those instituted by many institutions of higher learning in the state of Missouri.

 c) The advantageous location of UCM with its proximity to the Kansas City metro area allows easy access to professionals, internship opportunities, and full-time post-graduation career placements.